programmer90000/fitness-logger/docs/documentation.md

 The `.husky/_/husky.sh` file initialises Git hooks to enforce code quality, run tests, and perform other actions during Git operations.

 ## `scripts/hooks/prepare-commit-msg`
-The `scripts/hooks/prepare-commit-msg` defines the keywords that every commit message must begin with, ensuring consistency in every commit
+The `scripts/hooks/prepare-commit-msg` defines the keywords that every commit message must begin with, ensuring consistency in every commit.

 ## `.gitignore`
-The `.gitignore` file is used to stop files from being added to git, ensuring they remain on the local PC and are not added to git version control and pushed to GitHub
+The `.gitignore` file is used to stop files from being added to git, ensuring they remain on the local PC and are not added to git version control and pushed to GitHub.

 ## `babel.config.js`
 The `babel.config.js` file configures Babel to transform modern JavaScript code into an older version of JavaScript, which is compatible with older browsers and environments.